misterorion/misterorion.com/content/posts/wild-rydes.md

 In the end, most of us got the app up and working, and watched with satisfaction as our unicorns darted happily across a map, picked up simulated customers, and flew them to their destinations in the cloud.

 I’d like to check out more of these workshops in the future.
 It seems like a neat way to evangelize AWS newcomers.
-The projects were fun and the staff were extremely knowledgable.
+The projects were fun and the staff was extremely knowledgable.